 Get-Content *.pub | Set-Content authorized_keys

-You can then use scp to install the authorized_keys file in each system with this command:
+You can then use scp to install the authorized_keys file in each system you wish to remotely access with this command:

 scp authorized_keys user@host:.ssh